ZachON5800/IEEE-slideshow-control/README.md

 # IEEE-slideshow-control
-used for programming raspberrypis to play IEEE slideshows in Engineering East building
+commands & python scripts used for programming raspberrypis to play IEEE slideshows in Engineering East building put commands in /etc/profile to start slideshows on reboot